sonprogrammer/VirtualCoin/README.md

 | **Ranking Page** | Displays a **real-time ranking** of users based on **profitRate** among all registered users. |
 | **Coin Detail Page** | Includes **order book**, **trading interface**, and **candlestick charts**.<br/> Candlestick chart supports **minute**, **daily**, **weekly**, and **monthly** views. |
 + responsive web
++ Built as a **PWA**, it runs like a native app on both mobile and desktop—no installation needed.
 ---

 ## 📁 폴더 구조(Folder Structure)